axsemantics/rohrpost/README.rst

 The server will (if it receives the mandatory fields) try to give the message to the handler responsible for that type.
 The handler should respond with a message containing the same `id` and `type`.
 Its `data` object should contain {"error": <some error>}"` on errors as a top-level field.
-The server may include additional data the data field.
+The server may include other related data the data field.

-`rohrpost` natively only provides the `ping` handler, please see Handlers_ below for a guide on how to write your own handlers.
+`rohrpost` natively provides the `ping` handler.
+Please see Handlers_ below for a guide on how to write your own handlers.

 Usage